josean-dev/dev-environment-files/README.md

 - [coolnight.itermcolors](coolnight.itermcolors) - iTerm2 Color Scheme

 # Neovim Setup
+💡 **Pro Tip:** I highly recommend following along with me on youtube and use the repo as reference to set up the config.
+You'll understand everything a lot better and be able to change things and evolve the setup into your own!

+*There's also an error with nvim-ts-autotag on first startup if you just copy the .config/nvim directory into your machine.
+It should be fixed if you restart nvim afterwards.*

 📹 Youtube Step-by-Step Guide: [How I Setup Neovim On My Mac To Make It Amazing](https://youtu.be/vdn_pKJUda8)

 ### Requires